Tesla, Elon Musk face backlash in China after Beijing’s complaint against SpaceX

 Billionaire Elon Musk tweeted an ancient Chinese poem.
 It left his followers theorizing about its meaning.

 Chinese Foreign Ministry spokesman Zhao Lijian said at a routine news conference on Tuesday that China notified the United Nations on Dec.
-3 about two “close encounters” this year between SpaceX’s Starlink satellites and the China Space Station.
+3 about two “close encounters” this year between SpaceX’s Starlink satellites and China’s space station.
 The space station, known as the Tiangong, took evasive maneuvers on July 1 and Oct.
-21 to avoid collisions with the satellites, according to the document submitted by Beijing to the U.N.
+21 to avoid collisions with the satellites, according to the document Beijing submitted to the U.N.

 “The U.S. claims to be a strong advocate for the concept of ‘responsible behavior in outer space,’ but it disregarded its treaty and posed a grave threat to the safety of astronauts,” Zhao said, referring to the 1967 Outer Space Treaty.